-Unit Course Learning Teaching and Assessment Tasks No. Outcomes Learning Activity I characteristic features presentations; Teaching using chalk Questions will be asked in the class.
-Assignments and Class tests will be conducted for internal assessment. classification of plants and animals the Class II Students will learn about the diversity of non- chordates living in diverse habits and habitats. presentations; Questions will be asked in the class.
+Unit Course Learning Teaching and Assessment Tasks No. Outcomes Learning Activity Ι characteristic features presentations; Teaching using chalk and board; Group discussion sessions in Questions will be asked in the class.Assignments and Class tests will be conducted for internal assessment. Π Students will learn about the diversity of non- chordates living in diverse habits and habitats. presentations; Questions will be asked in the class.
 Assignments and Class tests will be conducted for internal assessment.